DocFoxHound/Beowulf/docs/CHATGPT-ARCHITECTURE.md

 GPT calls tools for any external data that must be accurate.

 ### **Tools Provided**
+- `search_game_entities(query, top_k?)`
 - `get_item_price(item, region?)`
 - `get_user_stats(userId)`
 - `get_market_trends(item)`
 - `get_org_rank(userId)`

+`search_game_entities` is callable by both the orchestrator (pre-fetch) and GPT (self-serve).
+It always runs before any market/user tool to guarantee we know what noun the user referenced.
+The function returns up to `top_k` scored matches with type/subcategory metadata so orchestrator code can fetch the appropriate dataset (components, ships, docs) and pass a tight context bundle into the persona responder.

 ---